 Home Essentials Checklist: What to Buy Before Moving In

 Stocking up on home essentials before your move will make your life a little easier.
 From hangers to shower curtains, purchasing these items ahead of time will expedite the process of unpacking and settling in.
-Read on to learn what else you can add to the list of home essentials to simplify your move-in day.
+We’ve compiled a comprehensive list of things you should have on hand before your moving day.

-Don’t wait to stock up on cleaning products post-move.
-Add these items to your home essentials checklist in advance so you can get to cleaning your new place right away.
+You shouldn’t wait to stock up on cleaning products post-move.
+Instead, add these items to your home essentials checklist in advance so you can get to cleaning your new place right away.

 While everyone has their preferred cleaning products, most homes will benefit from a glass cleaner, multi-surface cleaner, and disinfectant for the kitchen and bathroom.
 You’ll likely want to include paper towels on your list of home necessities as well.

 A vacuum is definitely an important home necessity to purchase prior to move-in.
 From robotic to handheld cleaners, there are various types of vacuum cleaners out there.
-Think about the size of your new place, your flooring surfaces, and budget before investing in a new vacuum cleaner.
+You should think about the size of your new place, your flooring surfaces, and your budget before investing in a new vacuum cleaner.
 Some vacuums are around $50, while others cost upwards of $500.

 Broom and dustpan

 Vacuums are great for major cleanups, but sometimes you just need to do a quick sweep.
-Think about what features are most important to you when shopping for a broom.
-For instance, do you want a small handheld broom or a large angle broom?
-Is a mini dustpan sufficient or would you prefer a larger dustpan on a stick?
-The size of your new place should help you come to a decision on this home essential.
+Before buying a broom, you should consider what features are most important to you.
+For instance, do you want a small handheld broom or a large-angle broom?
+Is a mini dustpan sufficient, or would you prefer a larger dustpan on a stick?
+The size of your new place should help you come to a decision on these home essentials.

 Regular mopping is good for your floors, keeping your home clean and looking its best.
-Purchase a mop before your move-in date and you’ll be able to keep your new place polished from day one.
+If you purchase a mop before your move-in date, you’ll be able to keep your new place polished from day one.
 From sponge mops to string mops, you have several options to choose from.

+- Compact fluorescent bulbs.
 Compact fluorescent bulbs, or CFLs, use about 75% less energy than incandescent bulbs.
-Since the bulbs last for long periods of time, they are great for hard-to-reach areas.
+Since the bulbs last for a long time, they are great for hard-to-reach areas.
 While CFLs tend to emit a cooler tone, you can find them in various temperatures and levels of brightness.